 3. Slow Cooker Gammon In Cider

 Cooking a gammon joint in some dry cider is equally as tasty as the coke.
-Use 400ml/500ml of dry cider and pour it over the gammon joint in the slow cooker.
-You can also add in some cloves, peppercorns and some chopped up onions.
+Pour 400ml/500ml of dry cider over the gammon joint in the slow cooker.
+You can also add some cloves, peppercorns, and chopped-up onions.

 4. Slow Cooker Gammon In Apple Juice

 If cider isn’t your thing, you can substitute it for apple juice.
-Use a similar quantity (400-500ml) and pour it over the gammon joint.
-Alternatively you can also use pineapple juice, or a large tin or 2 of pineapple chunks in juice.
+Pour a similar quantity (400-500ml) over the gammon joint.
+Alternatively, you can also use pineapple juice or a large tin or 2 of pineapple chunks in juice.

 5. Gammon In Slow Cooker With Honey

 You can also use some honey during the slow cooking process.
-Just mix 5 tbsp of honey with about 250ml water – hot water would be better as it will help the honey dissolve.
+Just mix 5 tbsp of honey with about 250ml – 500ml of water; hot water would be better as it will help the honey dissolve.
 You can also stir in some mustard and make it a honey and mustard gammon.

 How Can I Make Pulled Ham?

-Leave the gammon in the slow cooker for a longer length of time so that it becomes more tender and you are able to pull it apart and shred it.
+Leave the gammon in the slow cooker for a longer length so that it becomes more tender, and you can pull it apart and shred it.
 Leave it in for at least 8 hours on low.
-Use 2 forks to shred it.
-Much like slow cooker pulled pork.
+Use two forks to shred it.

 Should I Soak Gammon Before Cooking It?

-If you do want to reduce the salt content, ideally you will soak it in a bowl of fresh water for at least 12 hours before you want to cook it.
+If you want to reduce the salt content, ideally, you will soak it in a bowl of fresh water for at least 12 hours before cooking it.
 Make sure the whole of the gammon joint is covered.

-However, if you don’t have the time, you can boil away the salt.
-Simply place the whole gammon joint in a large enough saucepan and bring it to the boil.
+However, you can boil away the salt if you don’t have the time.
+Simply place the whole gammon joint in a large enough saucepan and bring it to a boil.

 How To Tell If Gammon Is Cooked

 Insert a sharp knife inside the gammon and pull it out.
-If you struggle to take it out, or it feels a bit springy, the meat isn’t cooked.
+The meat isn’t cooked if you struggle to take it out or it feels a bit springy.
 Return it to the slow cooker to let it cook for longer.
 If in doubt, use a meat thermometer; the internal temperature at the deepest part should read 75°C.